fandazky/online-course-simulation/README.md

 # Online Course Simulation

 ## Assumption
 1. There are 2 kind of account.
-The first one is Admin which has capability to create course and search course.
-The second one is User which has capability to search course
+The first one is Admin.
+The second one is User.
+2. Account with role Admin have capability to create course & search course
+3. Account with role User have capability to search course

 ## How to Run Locally
 1. Clone this project
-2. Adjust the config value on `application.properties`
+2. Adjust the config value on `application.properties` especially for a database & redis properties
+3. Run DML of Master Data
-3. Go to root directory of this project and type `mvn clean install -DskipTests`
+4. Go to root directory of this project and type `mvn clean install -DskipTests`
+5. Run the application using command `mvn spring-boot:run`

 ## API Endpoint
 1. API Register User (POST /api/auth/)